B00merang-Project/Shell-Scripts/README.md

 Latest Version: 2.0.1-release

-## This script now accepts the following flags:
+## This script now accepts the following flags

 - -h : get help and available flags for the script
 - --set-de : force-install a DE, should anything go wrong and the script not recognize your WM
 - -v : get script version and some info about the software